 Custom Mouthguard

 Mouthguards protect teeth during sports or if you grind your teeth at night.
 While there are many over-the-counter options, you can rarely customize them to fit correctly.
-A custom mouthguard is designed to fit the wearer’s teeth perfectly, so you don’t have to worry about it shifting or falling out.
+A custom mouthguard fits the wearer’s teeth perfectly, so you don’t have to worry about it shifting or falling out.

 The Importance of Preventative Care